Nagisa-sys/CFL_darija_to_french/README.md

 # You want to compile it yourself?
 .l and .y files can be compiled with EditPlus on windows and msys64 (version?) and make on Linux (gcc 9).

-For windows (for Linux refer to
+For windows (for Linux refer to the make file):

 `gcc -std=c99 lex.yy.c liste.c words.c y.tab.c -o resultat`